Tyson Foods, Microsoft to require vaccination for US workers

 ARLINGTON, Va.
-(AP) — Meat processer Tyson Foods said Tuesday it will require all of its U.S. employees to get vaccinated against COVID-19, becoming one of the first major employers of frontline workers to do so amid a resurgence of the virus.
+(AP) — Tyson Foods will require all of its U.S. employees to get vaccinated against COVID-19, becoming one of the first major employers of front-line workers to do so amid a resurgence of the virus.

 Microsoft also announced Tuesday that it will require proof of vaccination for all employees, vendors and visitors to its U.S. offices starting in September, following similar actions recently taken by Google and Facebook.
-Microsoft said it was moving back its planned return to the workplace from September to no earlier than Oct.
+Microsoft also postponed its planned return to the workplace from September to no earlier than Oct.
 4, although it will allow flexibility for some employees to continue working from home, including parents of children who are not eligible for vaccines.

-While vaccination mandates have gained traction among employers, many of the companies adopting requirements have mostly office workers who are already largely vaccinated and are reluctant to work alongside those who aren't.
+While vaccination mandates have gained traction among employers, many of the companies adopting them have workforces that can transition to remote locations easily.

 Tyson, whose brands include Jimmy Dean and Hillshire Farm, has grappled with deadly outbreaks of the virus at its plants and faced lawsuits from the families of some workers.
-In a news release, the company said the number of infections at its plant are currently low after the company spent $700 million on efforts to safeguard workers.
+Tyson said the number of infections at its plant are currently low after the company spent $700 million to better safeguard workers.

 Many unions also are firmly opposed to vaccine mandates for their workers.